minprog/cs50x-1718-1819/problems/hangman/hangman.md

 ### 3. The `Hangman` class

 As much as possible, we would like to gather all game "logic" into a single class called `Hangman`.
-We should be able to create a new game simply by instantiating the class (e.g. `game = Hangman(length=8, num_guesses=5)` for a new game using 8-letter words, where you lose after 5 failed guesses).
+We should be able to create a new game simply by instantiating the class.
+For example, `game = Hangman(length=8, num_guesses=5)` for a new game using 8-letter words, where you lose after 5 failed guesses.

 After instantiating a new game, the resulting object should be able to respond to the following actions:

 - Guessing a letter
-- Producing the current state of the "board"
+- Producing the current pattern
 - Producing the letters that have been guessed so far
-- Producing a word that is consistent with the current board (to display to the user once the game has been lost)
+- Producing a word that is consistent with the current pattern (to display to the user once the game has been lost)
 - Checking if the game is finished
 - Checking if the game has been won
 - Checking if the game has been lost

-To fully implement the game, the object should take care of tracking:
+To fully implement the game, the object should at least take care of tracking:

-- The current state of the "board"
 - Guessed letters up until now
 - The set of currently remaining words
 - The number of guesses remaining

+Note that you can track other things, like the total number of guesses, or the current pattern (even though this is implicit in the word list and the guessed letters).

-And purely for testing purposes, we would like to implement the `__str__` method, which allows us to call `print(game)` and look at a couple of stats.
+Purely for testing purposes, we would like to implement the `__str__` method, which allows us to call `print(game)` and look at a couple of stats.
 The resulting print could look something like the following:

 	letters guessed are "aemnid", 201 words remaining, game not won